 - Early Intensive Behavior Intervention (EIBI) for students with autism

 - Instructional design and curriculum development

-The Behavior Analyst Certification Board, Inc.® has verified the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Assistant Behavior Analyst Examination®.
-Applicants will have to meet additional requirements to qualify.
+The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Assistant Behavior Analyst® examination.
+Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.
 For up to date information about pass-rates associated with verified course sequences, please click here.
 Pass-rate data are not published for sequences with fewer than six first-time candidates in a single year or for sequences within their first four years of operation.